-In this post, I share 6 research-supported ways to plan a meaningful family vacation while spending less time and energy stressing.
+In this post, I share six ways to plan a meaningful family vacation while spending less time and energy stressing.

 We often romanticize family vacations as special times filled with fun, family bonding, and memory-making.
 In reality, family vacations are really stressful!
 It’s normal to feel frazzled while planning, packing, and taking family trips.

 - Why family vacations are so stressful

 - 6 ways to reduce of stress on a family vacation

 - Two key tips for handling family vacation expectations vs reality